Are Artificial Sweeteners Safe for Pregnant Women?

-It is the commonest among all artificial sweeteners and can be used in food and drinks.
+It is the most common among all artificial sweeteners and can be used in food and drinks.
 Aspartame is said to be non-toxic to the mother and the baby in the womb.
-However, it should be taken in moderation and women with a condition of phenylketonuria should avoid it totally.
+However, it should be taken in moderation and should be avoided by women who have phenylketonuria.

 It is a sugar alcohol which is extracted out of plants.
-It is used in chewing gum, toothpaste and lozenges mostly.
-It is almost half the calories of sugar.
+It is used in chewing gums, toothpaste and lozenges mostly.
+It is almost half in calories as compared to sugar.
 It prevents tooth decay and promotes oral health.
 However, it should be taken in moderation during pregnancy.

 They are naturally occurring compounds that are manufactured commercially.
 They are said to be safe but should be taken in moderation.

 Listed below are some artificial sweeteners that are unsafe during pregnancy, and hence should be avoided completely.

 Unlike many other artificial sweeteners, sorbitol is a nutritive sweetener.
 However, pregnant women taking sorbitol may suffer from unpleasant episodes of gas, and in case of high dosage, it can cause loose motion and dehydration.
 It also leads to weight gain during pregnancy since it has more calories and comparatively less sweetness than the other sugar substitutes.

 Although it is a nutritive sweetener which is good during pregnancy, the body cannot absorb it well making it uneasy on the stomach.

 It is not an unsafe alternative for all pregnant women but women with lactose intolerance should avoid it.